Dr Claire Bayntun

 15-17 Tavistock Place

-Claire is a medical doctor specialising in the field of Global Public Health, while continuing to clinically practice Health Protection in London.
+Claire is a medical doctor specialising in the field of Global Public Health, while continuing to clinically practice in Health Protection.
 She participated in the Ebola crisis in West Africa, supporting the development of services on the ground, reporting for the UN High Level Panel on Global Response to Health Crises, and evaluating the response of Medecins sans Frontieres in Sierra Leone.

 Previously, Claire worked as a regional NGO Manager in West Africa, as a Management Consultant for the third sector and with WHO Collaborating Centres as an Academic Clinical Fellow, with a focus on health system strengthening and crises management.